JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 Looking at the flow types, neither our solution or the original solution is dealing with cases, where the car has a different structure than we just defined.

-The advantage of using flow here is, that we have a chance to be notified about defect by the flow server.
+The advantage of using flow here is, that we have a chance to be notified about defects by the flow server.
 Of course, test coverage will also be helpful in detecting edge cases we forgot to cover.

-By deploying this solution we would introduce a random hard to track error every time our API would return cars without colors and causing a really unpleasant experience for our customers.
+By deploying this solution, we are introducing a random hard to track error every time our API returns cars without colors and causes a really unpleasant experience for our customers.

 Thanks to our refactoring, there is only 2 places where our application can break, so let's fix them: